Blood, Sweat & Tears: Reformations

 By the close of 1974 Jerry Fisher was tired of BS&T's heavy touring schedule.
 Colomby and manager Fred Heller engineered the return of Clayton-Thomas in the hope of restoring the band's former success.
 Clayton-Thomas met the group in Milwaukee while Jerry Fisher and Luther Kent were still with the band.
 All three singers appeared on stage before a wildly enthusiastic crowd.

-The album, New City in April 1975, featured Clayton-Thomas along with new horn player Joe Giorgianni.
+The album New City, in April 1975, featured Clayton-Thomas along with new horn player Joe Giorgianni.
 It reached number 47 on the US Billboard album chart.
 The album has half original material along with songs from Janis Ian, Randy Newman, and Blues Image.
-The highest charting song was the Beatles’ “Got to Get You into My Life" which peaked at number 62.
+The highest-charting song was the Beatles’ “Got to Get You into My Life" which peaked at number 62.

 In the summer of 1975, BS&T recorded a live album that was released in Europe and Japan the following year as In Concert.
 The album was released in the US as Live and Improvised in May 1991.
-The album featured different guitarists on different nights: Wadenius, Steve Khan and Mike Stern, the latter who took over permanently for a time (Jeff Richman filled in for Stern in mid-1976).
+The album featured different guitarists on different nights: Wadenius, Steve Khan and Mike Stern, the last who took over permanently for a time (Jeff Richman filled in for Stern in mid-1976).
 Jazz percussionist Don Alias was also present for the live album.
 After recording, Giorgianni left and was replaced by Forrest Buchtel (formerly of Woody Herman's band).

 Around the same time, Colomby discovered a talented bass player by the name of Jaco Pastorius in Florida.
 He produced Pastorius' first solo album which was released in the spring of 1976.
 In late 1975, Pastorius toured with BS&T subbing for Ron McClure and when McClure left in early 1976, Colomby arranged for Pastorius to join the band, though he stayed for only about three months.
 On April 1, 1976, Pastorius joined Weather Report.
 Pastorius was briefly succeeded by Keith Jones before Danny Trifan stepped in.

-In 1975 the group was offered a slot at the Newport Jazz Festival festival in Newport, Rhode Island.
+In 1975 the group was offered a slot at the Newport Jazz Festival in Newport, Rhode Island.
 The city government was concerned that a "rock band" would attract a rowdy audience; it threatened to revoke the concert permit if BS&T was not removed from the program.
 Ultimately, concert organizers were able to force the event forward via judicial injunction.
 The litigation reached the United States Supreme Court.